 Yes, there are opportunities and a clear path for development and promotion.
 This could be in terms of moving into a specialist area such as Protection, for instance as a Fire Safety Enforcement Officer, or becoming a manager in an operational post, ie Crew Manager, Watch Manager and so on.

 The number of vacancies available depends on a number of factors, such as retirement rates and Service requirements.
-We are unable to provide specific numbers at this stage.
+We are unable to provide specific numbers.

 Decisions relating to whether or not your medical issue will prevent you from becoming a firefighter can only be made following a detailed and individual assessment with our Occupational Health Unit (OHU).